 by Bram Stoker

 But we do see Arthur break down and cry in one memorable scene—after Lucy has died, Arthur has no one to talk to about it.
 And when he meets Mina for the first time, she offers her sympathy, and he simply breaks down and cries like a baby.
-He doesn't apologize for his "weakness" (men aren't supposed to cry in Victorian England.
-They're supposed to keep a stiff upper lip at all times!), instead, he just offers to be like a "brother" to Mina for the rest of their lives (17.60).
+He doesn't apologize for his "weakness" (real men weren't supposed to cry in Victorian England); instead, he just offers to be like a "brother" to Mina for the rest of their lives (17.60).

-So even though we don't see much from Arthur's perspective, we do have glimpses of his personality and character, like this one, that make him more sympathetic and interesting.
-Scenes like this one make Arthur seem human, instead of simply an empty-headed aristocrat.
+So even though we don't see much from Arthur's perspective, we do have glimpses of his personality and character that make him more sympathetic and interesting.
+Scenes like the aforementioned make Arthur seem human, instead of simply an empty-headed aristocrat.